Flood Advisory issued for Roosevelt by NWS - NewsBreak

 Flood Advisory issued for Roosevelt by NWS

-Effective: 2021-08-13 12:37:00 MDT Expires: 2021-08-13 14:30:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-16 17:15:00 MDT Expires: 2021-08-16 20:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Most flood related deaths occur in automobiles.
-Do not attempt to cross water covered bridges, dips, or low water crossings.
-Target Area: Roosevelt The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Southeastern Curry County in east central New Mexico Southeastern Roosevelt County in east central New Mexico * Until 515 PM MDT. * At 215 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause arroyo and small stream flooding.
-Between 0.5 and 1.5 inches of rain have fallen. * Some locations that will experience flooding include Clovis, Portales, Texico, Dora, Causey, Arch, Oasis State Park, Pep, Lingo, Cannon Air Force Base, Milnesand, Ranchvale, Rogers, Portair and Pleasant Hill.
-Additional rainfall amounts of 0.5 to 1.25 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Roosevelt The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Central Roosevelt County in east central New Mexico * Until 700 PM MDT. * At 349 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause arroyo and small stream flooding. * Some locations that will experience flooding include State Roads 267 and 236.alerts.weather.gov

 Comments / 0